snicklepickles/PHY2032/Cortisol.md

 - Cortisol decreases the function of the reproductive axis at the hypothalamic, pituitary & gonadal levels
 - Chronic elevation of cortisol inhibits GH-IGF-1 axis
 	- Reduction in linear growth
-## Adrenal Insufficiency
-- Also known as Addison’s disease
-- Infections are usually fatal in the *absence* of cortisol
-- **Symptoms:**
-	- Weakness
-	- Fatigue
-	- Loss of appetite
-	- Loss of weight
-	- Increased skin pigmentation
-	- Low blood sugar levels
-- Due to loss of adrenocortical function (primary)
-	- Normally caused by *autoimmune* disease
-	- *All* zones of the adrenal cortex are affected
-- Aldosterone levels also decrease → *hypotension*
-- Treatment:
-	- Daily oral administration of glucocorticoids & mineralocorticoids
-## Cushing’s Syndrome
-- Caused by *excess* circulating cortisol
-- Due to:
-	- Cortisol-secreting tumour of the adrenal gland (primary)
-	- ACTH-secreting tumour of the anterior pituitary (secondary)
-	- Pharmacological use of exogenous corticosteroids
-		- Most *common* cause
-- Increased cortisol promotes catabolism of bone, muscle, skin & other organs
-	- Bone strength diminishes
-	- Muscles weaken
-	- Skin becomes easily bruised
-- Cortisol-induced tissue catabolism causes blood sugar levels to increase to those observed in diabetes mellitus
-- Fat is lost from extremities
-	- Redistributes in trunk, face & back
-	- Cortisol also triggers increased appetite
-		- Patients can quickly develop abdominal obesity
-- Suppresses the immune system
-- Can potentially cause *hypertension*
-- Treatment:
-	- Cessation of corticosteroid treatment
-	- Surgical removal of tumour